 - Chocolate Chips - Use your favorite chocolate chips and either sprinkle a few on top or add some to the batter.
-Start out with ½ cup of chocolate chips and add more as you wish.
+Start out with ½ cup of sugar-free chocolate chips and add more as you wish.

 - Cocoa - Sprinkle a dusting of cocoa on top of the brownies after they have cooled.
 It gives them an elegant look and provides even more flavor to them.